Key Takeaways

 This guide is for supplement and wellness brand owners, direct-to-consumer (DTC) founders, and in-house marketers who already run Amazon ads or are about to.

-You will get spend-tier benchmarks, staged Advertising Cost of Sale (ACoS) targets, a budget-to-ad-type matrix, and the compliance rules that quietly shape every campaign in this category.
+You will get spend-tier benchmarks, staged Advertising Cost of Sale (ACoS) targets, a budget-to-ad-type matrix, and the compliance rules that quietly shape every campaign here.

 The brands that win are not the ones with the biggest budgets.
 They are the ones whose spending, structure, and claims all point in the same direction.